nautechsystems/nautilus_trader/docs/integrations/databento.md

 ## Overview

-The adapter implementation takes the [databento-rs](https://crates.io/crates/databento) crate as a dependency, which is the official Rust client library provided by Databento 🦀.
+The adapter implementation takes the [databento-rs](https://crates.io/crates/databento) crate as a dependency, which is the official Rust client library provided by Databento.
 There are actually no Databento Python dependencies.

 ```{note}
 There is no optional extra installation for `databento`, at this stage the core components of the adapter are compiled